mjaenike/Spotify_Playlist_Analysis/README.md

 Spotify playlists by time of day (Mia Jaenike, Canva).

 ## **Project Overview:**
 This project collects data from the Spotify API on playlists.
-It looks to playlists with names that reference a specific time of day (e.g., 'Morning Wakeup', 'Afternoon Vibes', 'Night Chill') and explores the genres of artists in their tracklists.
-The project examines playlist popularity (based on followers) and the genres of artists featured in these playlists.
+It looks to playlists with names or descriptions that reference a specific time of day (e.g., 'Morning Wakeup', 'Afternoon Vibes', 'Night Chill') and explores their popularity and the genres of artists in their tracklists.

-The goal is to uncover patterns in listening habits—whether specific genres or moods align with different times of the day.
+The goal is to uncover patterns in listening habits—whether specific genres align with different times of the day.
 Initially, I planned to look at specific audio features of tracks; the Spotify API was narrowed to no longer include this endpoint, so I decided to explore the genres of these playlists instead.

 The findings provide insights into how music listening habits may reflect daily routines or mood changes.